Industrial Leased Line Replacement

 Multi-county public safety agency upgrades microwave radio network

 A public safety communications network in Iowa required a system-wide replacement to keep police, fire and emergency first responders connected.
-Reliability of equipment had degraded and vendor support was uncertain.
-Using a multi-service Ethernet platform, STARCOMM was able to improve audio quality and network management.

 Read more